aeyakovenko/aeyakovenko.github.io/cover.md

 I would be an asset to any team trying to take full advantage of the computational resources available on Qualcomm mobile processors.
 I would love to continue my role as a lead, taking on exciting engineering challenges and pushing the power and performance limits of mobile processors.

-I would be thrilled to work on optimizing hardware performance for the Oculus Rift.
-I will follow up with you next week, and you can reach me at aeyakovenko@gmail.com.
-I look forward to speaking with you.

-Thank you,

-Anatoly Yakovenko